seanchen1991/error-handling-examples/README.md

 # Error Handling Examples

 A collection of small projects, most of them drawn from pre-existing Rust tutorials, that demonstrate Rust error handling best-practices.
+This repo is a companion to the Book of Error.

 ## Projects